 Export goods controlled by the department

-Export commodities controlled by the Department of Agriculture are listed or ‘prescribed’ in the Export Control Act 1982 and related legislation.
+Export commodities controlled by the Department of Agriculture, Water and the Environment are listed or ‘prescribed’ in the Export Control Act 1982 and related legislation.

 Products prescribed in the legislation

 - milk and milk products

 - aquatic vertebrates and aquatic invertebrates, excluding mammals and birds

 - products containing fish